 The Company provides for gratuity for employees in India as per the Payment of Gratuity Act, 1972.
 Employees who are in continuous service for a period of 5 years are eligible for gratuity.
 The amount of gratuity payable on retirement/termination is the employees last drawn basic salary per month computed proportionately for 15 days salary multiplied for the number of years of service calculated on actuarial basis.
-The gratuity plan is a funded plan to the extent balance available in Gratuity account maintained with bank.
+The gratuity plan is a funded plan to the extent balance available in Gratuity account methicinad with bank.
 Balance available in such account as on 31 March 2021 is Rs.
-0.07 million (31 March 2020: Rs.0.07 million; April 01, 2019: Rs.
+0.07 million (31 March 2020; Rs.
 0.07 million).